matuzalemmuller/dummy-files-creator/README.md

 <img src="https://i.imgur.com/YuCPGM5.png" width="632" height="221" />

-This program has been written in Python 3.7 and packaged as an application using [pyinstaller](https://www.pyinstaller.org/).
+This program has been written and run using [Python 3.7.3](https://www.python.org/downloads/release/python-373/) + [PyQt5](https://pypi.org/project/PyQt5/) and packaged as an application using [PyInstaller](https://www.pyinstaller.org/).

 ## Installation